-Company A does have a noncontingent obligation to make quarterly payments during the term of the Instruments.
+Company A has a noncontingent obligation to make quarterly payments during the term of the Instruments.
 Nevertheless, the total amount of the noncontingent payments on each unit is substantially less than the issue price of each unit.
-Thus, it is entirely possible that a holder of a unit will never receive the amount of his initial investment.
+Thus, it is entirely possible that a holder of the Instruments will never receive the amount of his initial investment.
 Based on the facts of this case and the factors described above, the Instruments should not be treated as debt for federal income tax purposes.

-2. Are the Instruments part of a straddle subject to the capitalization rules of section 263(g)?
+Are the Instruments part of a straddle subject to the capitalization rules of § 263(g)?